 Accepted Neurosciences graduate students generally average a GPA of 3.4 for coursework prior to entering into the Department.

 9) What tests do I have to take to be considered for admission?

-We require the general test of the GRE for all applicants plus the TOEFL or IELTS for international students (if you are from an English-speaking country or you attended a college where the instruction was in English, you can waive the TOEFL or IELTS.
-In this case we would need degree verification).
+If you are from an English-speaking country or you attended a college where the primary language of instruction was in English, you can waive the TOEFL, IELTS, or PTE (in this case we would need degree verification).

 The number of students accepted varies from year to year based on the strength of the applications and available funding.

 13) What happens next if the program accepts me?